-The purpose of this article is to help clarify misinformation regarding gun safes.
+The purpose of this article is an attempt to help clarify mis-information regarding gun safes.
 The information has been obtained from various sections of the California Penal Code including 23655.
 Note that the author is neither an attorney nor an expert in California Department of Justice certification.

 Beginning July 1, 2001, the California Department of Justice shall compile, publish, and maintain a roster listing all of the firearm safety devices (FSD) that have been tested by a certified testing laboratory, have been determined to meet the department's standards for firearm safety devices, and may be sold in this state (for storing pistols and long guns).
 Firearm safety devices used for random sample testing are obtained from sources other than the manufacturer.